-- A soft-bristled toothbrush is an excellent tool to remove dust build-up in corners.
+- Use a soft-bristled toothbrush to remove dust build-up in corners.

 Clean Away Stains

-If the stain has dried on the rattan, use a toothbrush to help loosen solids.
-Dampen a microfiber cloth and put just a drop of dishwashing liquid on the cloth.
+Use a toothbrush to help loosen solids or other stains that have dried onto the rattan.
+Then, dampen a microfiber cloth and put just a drop of dishwashing liquid on the cloth.
 Wipe down the stained area.
 Follow up with a cloth dampened with fresh water and allow the area to air-dry.

 Instructions for Monthly Cleaning

 Always complete the weekly dusting and stain removal steps for rattan before doing a monthly cleaning.

 Place 4 cups of warm water and a teaspoon of dishwashing liquid in a bucket or bowl.
 Agitate the water until suds form on the surface.

 In a second bucket, add some fresh water for rinsing out the cleaning cloth.